 When used solely for source control, any of the options listed above for HCP could be used for an entire shift unless they become soiled, damaged, or hard to breathe through.
-If used during the care of a resident for which a NIOSH-approved respirator or face mask is indicated for personal protective equipment (PPE) (e.g., NIOSH-approved particulate respirators with N95 filters or higher during the care of a resident with SARS-CoV-2 infection, face mask during care of a resident on Droplet Precautions), they should be removed and discarded after the resident care encounter and a new one should be donned.
+If used during the care of a resident for which a NIOSH-approved respirator or well-fitted mask is indicated for personal protective equipment (PPE) they should be removed and discarded after the resident care encounter and a new one should be donned.

 HCP could choose not to wear source control when they are in well-defined areas that are restricted from resident access (e.g., staff lounge or meeting rooms).
-Facility policies should define what areas are considered to be well-defined.
+Facility policies should define what areas are considered to be restricted from resident access.